-Outcome 7: 7 town that is easy to get around safely and sust 51 y : Objectives Actions Lead Resp.
+Outcome 7: 71 town that is easy to get a ound surely and sustain Objectives Actions Lead Resp.
 Officer 23/24 24/25 25/26 26/27 Q3 Q4 Future 9 Status Comments 7.1 Deliver an 7.1.1 Collaborate with Main Roads to implement Was not included in 23/24 budget.
-Officers preparing a budget efficient, safe and their Low-Cost Urban Road Safety Program at submission to commence in 24/25 sustainable sites across the Town of Bassendean deemed to EMI Х X X transport be high risk by Main Roads. network.
+Officers preparing a budget efficient, safe and their Low-Cost Urban Road Safety Program at submission to commence in 24/25 sustainable sites across the Town of Bassendean deemed to EMI Х X Х transport be high risk by Main Roads. network.
 7.1.2 Implement the Rights of Way Strategy.
 EMI 0 0 0 0 Unfunded 7.1.3 .Review the Path Network Planning Policy and Guidelines.
 EMI х Review programmed 7.1.4 Implement planned improvements to footpaths and cycleways as listed in the Capital EMI х 0 0 0 Works on track Works Program.
+1